fkarg/fkarg.github.io/drafts/nixos-starting.md

 it on the lower one, where it actually happened.

 ## First Encounter
-Regardless, I created a bootstick and installed NixOS on my desktop-computer.
-I booted with a super-minimalistic configuration and was immediately thrown off because I had no idea how to install packages.
+Regardless, I created a boot-stick and installed NixOS on my desktop-computer.
+I booted with a super-minimalist configuration and was immediately thrown off because I had no idea how to install packages.
 More precisely: I knew that it would be possible to install them globally by including them in the `configuration.nix`, and locally by `nix-env -iA nixos.<packagename>`.
 But